pashmaklang/pashmak/doc/0_Basics.md

 #### how it works?

-before every thing, we'll browse about pashmak syntax structure. the base structure of pashmak syntax, is this:
+first, we browse about pashmak syntax structure. the base structure of pashmak syntax is this:

 ```bash
 <operation> [arguments];